JuliaReach/MathematicalSystems.jl/docs/src/man/systems.md

 It is possible to define systems with additive input terms or noise terms, with constraints on the state, inputs or combinations of these.
-Other specific classes of systems such as algebraic, polynomial or general nonlinear systems given by a standard Julia function are available as well, see the tables below.
+Other specific classes of systems such as algebraic, polynomial or general nonlinear systems given by a standard Julia function are available as well (see the tables below).

 Specifying initial-value problems can be entered with the `@ivp` macro.
 For instance, we can attach an initial condition $z(0) = [0.2, 0.2]$ to